 Timeline for MyH2O rollout

-Limited deployment will begin Spring 2018 in northeast Fort Worth.
+Limited deployment will begin early 2019 in northeast Fort Worth.
 Residents in the limited deployment area will be notified prior to installation.
 Community outreach events will be hosted to provide additional information.

 MyH2O will be phased across the city over the next several years, and is expected to be complete by December 2021.